 The answer to this frequently asked question depends a lot on how you position and sell yourself.

-One way to do so is by using previous clients and the results they got from your copy (e.g., sales, leads, etc.), to follow the value-based pricing approach described above.
-Sabri has a rule of thumb regarding your pricing: charge 10% of the value generated, plus a retainer fee.
+One way to do so is by using previous clients and the results they got from your copy (e.g., sales, leads, etc.), to follow the value-based pricing approach described above: charge 10% of the value generated, plus a retainer fee.

 So if you tell your clients that a sales page will bring, let’s say, $5,000 in revenue, you charge $500 for it, plus another $100.

 Ultimately, your rates will depend a lot on your experience, the niche you are in, and the type of content you write.